-National/Regional information and eligibility criteria -Dr Anna Rosenberg International S&T Cooperation Directorate Bilateral and Multilateral Cooperation Department 14-18, Mesogeion Ave., GR-115 27 Athens, Greece Tel.: +30 213 13 00 095 Fax: +30 210 7714153 E-mail: a.rosenberg@gsrt.gr - Ms. Aliki - Maria Argyri International S&T Cooperation Directorate European Union and International Organizations Department 14-18, Mesogeion Ave., GR-115 27 Athens, Greece Tel: +30 213 1300101 E-mail: a.argyri@gsrt.gr Initial investment 500.000,00€ 2-3 Upper limit of the total public funding will be 200.000 € per project (including indirect costs).
-Please note that this amount can be increased to 250.000 € per project if Greek partner assumes the project coordination.
-The maximum state aid intensity will be calculated according to the provisions of the European state aid rules and regulations in force (type of research activity, size of the participating enterprise, collaborative research).
+) National/Regional information and eligibility criteria -Dr Anna Rosenberg International S&T Cooperation Directorate Bilateral and Multilateral Cooperation Department 14-18, Mesogeion Ave., GR-115 27 Athens, Greece Tel.: +30 213 13 00 095 Fax: +30 210 7714153 E-mail: a.rosenberg@gsrt.gr Contact Point - Ms. Aliki - Maria Argyri International S&T Cooperation Directorate European Union and International Organizations Department 14-18, Mesogeion Ave., GR-115 27 Athens, Greece Tel: +30 213 1300101 E-mail: a.argyri@gsrt.gr Formalism committee and Initial investment FOO 000 006 Funding commitment Initial investment 500.000,00€ Anticipated number of 2-3 projects to be funded Upper limit of the total public funding will be 200.000 € per project (including Maximum funding per indirect costs).
+Please note that this amount can be increased to 250.000 € per awarded project/per project if Greek partner assumes the project coordination.
+The maximum state partner aid intensity will be calculated according to the provisions of the European pur uno state aid rules and regulations in force (type of research activity, size of the participating enterprise, collaborative research).
 GSRI potentially supports all private and public legal entities namely: private enterprises (such as SMEs, large-companies etc), research organizations, higher education institutions, and other public organizations with R&D activities).
-Individuals as well as individual enterprises are not eligible under this scheme.
-Applicants may submit, if they are enterprises, up to two (2) proposals from the same enterprise in the current call, and for Public research Institutes and Universities up to (2) proposals at the level of the same Laboratory or School or Institute or Department.
-Call Modules 1, 2, 4, 5
+Individuals as well as individual enterprises are not eligible under Eligible types of this scheme. organisations 0.94.1134410113 Applicants may submit, if they are enterprises, up to two (2) proposals from the same enterprise in the current call, and for Public research Institutes and Universities up to (2) proposals at the level of the same Laboratory or School or Institute or Department.
+Eligible Call Modules Call Modules 1, 2, 4, 5